shanepeckham/CADScenario_Recommendations/README.md

 The following technology components are used in this solution:

-*	Swagger enabled Node.js APIs running on Azure App Services (PaaS)
+*	Swagger enabled Node.js APIs running in a container on the Azure Linux App Services (PaaS) (CaaS)
-*	Ubuntu with a custom extension template to rapidly provision and deploy a custom image with a running legacy mysql solution (IaaS) [Thanks Justin Davies for helping here](https://github.com/juda-ms)
+*   The Azure Container Registry to privately and securely store approved container images
+*	A legacy Windows machine running on-Premise or on a VM that serves as an XML File system for a conceptual legacy website.
 *	Azure networking to isolate legacy workloads (IaaS)
-*	API Management to govern APIs and to bridge publicly accessible APIs with isolated APIs (SaaS) (IaaS)
+*	API Management to govern APIs and to perform automated JSON<-->XML conversion and IP Rate limiting
-*	Azure functions to run dynamic ‘pay-as-you-go’ compute (Serverless) [Thanks Christof Claasens and Katrien de Graeve for the generate coupon function](https://github.com/xstof/Quiz)
-*	Azure logic apps to provide serverless integration that is accessible to non-developers (Serveless)
+*	Azure Logic apps to provide serverless integration that is accessible to non-developers (Serveless)
+*   The Logic apps on-Premise Data Gateway to connect to an on-Premise machine or a VM in an isolated VNET
 *	Azure Resource Manager templates to automate the provisioning and inflation of a full environment

 # Solution flow